Trauma and Healing

 Watch: Why Race Matters

-In this reflective supervision session, invited guest Maureen Joseph led a discussion about building practitioner capacity to effectively support families contending with anti-Black racism and the disproportionate impacts of COVID-19.
+In this reflective supervision session, invited guest Maureen Joseph led a discussion about building practitioner capacity to effectively support families contending with the disproportionate impacts of COVID-19.

 Additional Resources

-In 2022-23, our community partner, The Well for Life, helped to collate additional resources for practitioners committed to assuring their trauma-informed, family-centered practices are appropriately grounded in racial awareness and equity.
-These resources will be available here in the coming weeks.
+In 2022-23, our community partner, The Well for Life, helped to collate additional resources for practitioners committed to assuring their trauma-informed, family-centered practices.